ARM-software/mango/README.md

 More examples will be included to show the scheduling of objective function using local threads/processes.
 By default examples schedule the objective function on the local machine itself.

+<a name ="mangoAlgorithms"></a>
+# 8. Mango Algorithms
+The optimization algorithms in Mango are based on widely used Bayesian optimization techniques, extended to sample a batch of configurations in parallel.
+Currently, Mango provides two parallel optimization algorithms that use the upper confidence bound as the acquisition function.
+The first algorithm uses hallucination combined with exponential rescaling of the surrogate function to select a batch.
+In the second algorithm, we create clusters of acquisition function in spatially distinct search spaces, and select the maximum value within each cluster to create the batch.

 <a name="contactDetails"></a>
 # More Details